-The home AAA server MUST be able to authenticate a user based on any SIP request, except CANCEL.
+The home AAA server MUST be able to authenticate a user based on any SIP request, except CANCELs and ACKs for non-2xx final responses.

-CANCEL is a hop-by-hop request that can be generated by proxies that do not have the user's credentials.
+CANCELs and ACKs for non-2xx final response are hop-by-hop requests that can be generated by proxies that do not have the user's credentials.

-2.2.2 Flexible Authentication of SIP requests
+2.2.2 Flexible Authentication of SIP Requests

-The scheme supported for the authentication between the SIP servers and the AAA infrastructure MUST be flexible enough to accommodate a variety of authentication mechanisms.
+The SIP-AAA interface MUST be flexible enough to accommodate a variety of authentication mechanisms used to authenticate SIP requests.
 In particular, the SIP-AAA interface MUST be able to accommodate all the authentication mechanisms mandated by the SIP specs.